LSSTDESC/hos_mass_mapping/README.md

 # hos_mass_mapping
-Mass mapping methods for the higher-order statistics team
+Mass mapping methods for the higher-order statistics team (currently only flat-sky code)

+Methods in this repo:
+* Kaiser Squires
+* Wiener filter